-India has been blessed with a rich history and natural diversity, which is exemplified by its 43 UNESCO World Heritage Sites (December 2024) .
-These include 35 Cultural sites, 7 Natural sites and 1 mixed sites recognised for their outstanding universal value to humanity.
-Spanning the length and breadth of the country, these sites represent India’s grand and varied cultural traditions as well as its incredible biodiversity and landscapes.
+UNESCO World Heritage Sites are landmark places recognised by the United Nations Educational, Scientific and Cultural Organisation for their cultural, historical, or natural significance.
+These sites are selected based on their outstanding value to humanity, ensuring their preservation for future generations.
+India has been blessed with a rich history and natural diversity, which is exemplified by its 43 UNESCO World Heritage Sites (May 2025).
+These include 35 Cultural sites, 7 Natural sites and 1 mixed site recognised for their outstanding universal value to humanity.

 From ancient monuments to pristine forests, India’s World Heritage Sites encapsulate the essence of incredible India.
 Sites like the Taj Mahal, Ajanta Caves, Western Ghats and Sundarbans National Park are inscribed for their universal value.
 Understanding and preserving these treasures is crucial for safeguarding India’s heritage for future generations.